Bey & Associates – Atlanta Office Address

 This means that if the plaintiff is found to have any percentage of fault in their injuries, then they may not receive full compensation.
 For example, let’s say a negligent driver was texting and caused a collision.
 The other driver could file against them.
 However, if it was later found that the other driver was speeding and as a result their injuries were worse, then they may have some of the fault placed on them.

 If the negligent driver was found to be 80% at fault and the other driver was 20% at fault, then they could only recover 80% of the damages.
 If the costs of the injuries and damages are severe, the 80% recovered may not be enough to cover everything.
 This could lead to financially difficult situations in the future.
-This is why it’s so vital to have a personal injury lawyer by your side.
+This is why it’s so vital to have an Atlanta personal injury lawyer by your side.

 Before you meet with a lawyer, there are certain actions you can take directly after an accident that can help your recovery.
 Make sure to do these actions to record the event and not put your recovery in jeopardy: